AlexIgn88/graduate-work/README.md

 ## My graduate work:

 ## Progress of the graduate work:
+v 0.12.9
+rounding for prices
+windows when deleted

 v 0.12.8
 The ability to delete products from the basket has been implemented